BzTal/AdditiveSequenceAssembly/README.md

- you can see examples of the program's input and output in the "examples" png file that is added to this project(:
+ <p>you can see examples of the program's input and output in the "examples" png file that is added to this project(: </p>